The New Zealand Government, through New Zealand Major Events, works in partnership with the event sector to ensure Major Events benefit New Zealand.

 The government invests in major events that generate significant immediate and long-term benefits and align with wider government objectives through leverage and legacy opportunities.

 Statement of Investment Priority

 Following the review of the Major Events Fund, a Statement of Investment Priority (SIP) has been introduced.
 This means that the Major Events Fund will give priority to events in New Zealand that are, or have the potential to be, internationally significant and which create social connection, reflect and celebrate New Zealand culture and build national pride.

-Creative and cultural events must engage with Māori and Pasifika arts and culture
+Creative and cultural events must create opportunities to profile and celebrate New Zealand's national identity, with a focus on Māori and Pasifika arts and culture

 Other event criteria that will be considered when assessing applications include (but are not limited to):